olehmisar/haxilium/README.md

 ### Add commands
+__WARNING!
+Command system isn't ready yet.
+Maybe there will be breaking changes!__
 <!-- TODO: describe command making better. -->

 Creating commands is very simple with Haxilium.
 Just use `addCommand(command: CommandObject)`.
 We will make command that adds two numbers provided by player.
 For example: `add 2 5` will send "2 + 5 = 7" to player.
 Now let's look at code: